-I was looking for a refreshing summer drink and was playing around with the Seelbach, which is a kind of champagne cocktail and the Seelbock, a variant made with beer.
-The flavors were hard to balance until I thought to use ginger beer as the bubbly ingredient rather than beer or champagne.
+I was looking for a refreshing summer drink and was playing around with the Seelbach, which is a kind of Champagne cocktail, and the Seelbock, a variant made with beer.
+The flavors were hard to balance until I thought to use ginger beer as the bubbly ingredient rather than beer or Champagne.
 The liquor gives it a little heft and kick while the ginger beer keeps it light and fizzy.
-The ginger-citrus combo is a great summer, poolside taste.
-Easy to make singly or in volume. - ProfPessimist
+The ginger-citrus combo is a great poolside summer taste.
+It's easily made for one, or for a crowd. —ProfPessimist

-- Top off with the chilled ginger beer (as cold as possible!)
-Ginger beers vary in strength.
-Reed's is very intense so 2 oz is plenty.
+Top off with the chilled ginger beer (as cold as possible!).
+Note that ginger beers vary in strength; Reed's is very intense, so 2 ounces is plenty.
 With a weaker ginger beer or ginger ale, you might want 3 or 4 ounces.